uvarc/rc-website/content/userinfo/rivanna/software/sas.md

 For detailed information, visit the [{{% software-name %}} website]({{< module-homepage >}}).

 # Available Versions
-The current installation of {{% software-name %}} incorporates the most popular packages.
 To find the available versions and learn how to load them, run:
 <pre>module spider {{% module-name %}}</pre>

 The output of the command shows the available {{% software-name %}} module versions.